 User Review( vote)

 The Korea International Cooperation Agency was established by the South Korean Ministry of Foreign Affairs and Trade as a governmental organization for Official Development Assistance (ODA) to enhance the effectiveness of South Korea’s grant aid programs for developing countries by implementing the government’s grant aid and technical cooperation programs.

-The award can be taken in South Korea
+The program can be taken in South Korea

 - Must have a bachelor degree.

 - Business, Natural Science and Computer Science majors (e.g. Economics, Mathematics, Statistics, Business, Engineering, etc.) with quantitative and statistics education/training are strongly recommended.

 - Government Officials-Minimum of 3 years in Ministry of Finance and Central / State Bank experience preferred.